allanchua101/serverless-ninja/001-serverless-efficiency/README.md

 ### No Servers to Manage

-Serverless architectures do not require **US (Developers, Organizations)** to manage underlying infrastructure.
-AWS on the other hand manages the server management activities for us so that we can focus on writing our application's features and capabilities.
+Serverless architectures do not require developers neither organizations to manage underlying infrastructure.
+On the other hand, AWS handles the server management activities on our behalf so that we can focus on writing our application's features and capabilities.

 Since serverless-based systems do not require organizations to manage servers.
 Organizations achieve cost-efficiency in spending money involved in the following activities: